 Shillong Cherry Blossom Festival: All You Need to Know

 When does the Shillong Cherry Blossom Festival Take Place?

-It normally takes place during the first half of November.
-For the exact date, check their official site or FB page before you start planning.
+It normally takes place in November.
+For the exact date, check their official site or social media pages before you start planning every year.

-Where does the Shillong Cherry Blossom Festival Take Place?
+What are the dates for Shillong Cherry Blossom Festival in 2022?